Four different interactive lessons with lots of great life application, games and fun!

 How compassionate is God? ◊ Who is God compassionate towards?

-Will you become the next generation of believers?
+Will you be part of the next generation of believers?

 These are important questions, …and now you know why we created our Elijah & Jonah, –because these stories are about more than just “prophets” or a whale.